karlkd/cantor/README.md

 ## User guide

-All components are dockerized.
+All components are dockerized and we can starts up all the components by `docker-compose`.

 Deployment demonstration:
 - Build Java project
   - `$ cd $PROJECT_ROOT`
   - `$ mvn clean install -N && cd http && mvn clean install && cd ../service && mvn clean package`